onnttf/dotfiles/README.md

 ## Installation

+To set up these dotfiles on a new system, run:

 ```shell
 /bin/bash -c "$(curl -fsSL https://github.com/onnttf/dotfiles/raw/main/bootstrap.sh)"
 ```

 ## Customization

-You can customize configuration files according to personal needs.
-Modify the configuration files and run the installation script to apply changes.
+Feel free to fork this repository and modify the configurations to suit your needs.
+After making changes, run the installation script to apply them.

 ## Contribution

-If you find any issues or have suggestions for improvement, please raise issues or create pull requests on GitHub.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.

 ## License

-This project is licensed under the MIT License.
-For detailed information, refer to the LICENSE file.
+MIT License.
+See the [LICENSE](./LICENSE) file for details.